Belt Vs Chain Opener — garage door buyers guide

 • Less vibration transferred to the house

-• Less maintenance — no lubrication needed for the belt
+• Less tune-up — no lubrication needed for the belt

 • Best for: attached garages, living spaces nearby